google/trillian/storage/README.md

 "leaf" nodes are actually written to disk, the internal structure of the subtrees is re-calculated when the subtree is read from disk.

-Doing this compaction saves a considerable about of on-disk space, and at least for the MySQL storage implementation, results in a ~20% speed increase.
+Doing this compaction saves a considerable amout of on-disk space, and at least for the MySQL storage implementation, results in a ~20% speed increase.

 ### History

-Updates to the tree storage are performed in a batched fashion (i.e. some unit of update which provides for a self-consistent view of the tree - e.g.:
+Updates to the tree storage are performed in a batched fashion (i.e. some unit of update which provides a self-consistent view of the tree - e.g.:
-  * *n* `append leaf` operations along with internal node updates for the LogStorage, and tagged with
+  * *n* `append leaf` operations along with internal node updates for the LogStorage, and tagged with their sequence number.
   * *n* `set value` operations along with internal node updates for the MapStorage.